linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 13.11.2025
+- Topic: Your Next Phone?
+W4 Phone.
+- Directory: /posts/2025/November/13
+- Description: ``` Your next phone?
+It is the W4 Phone from WYNIX, a brand by LINKSPREED LLC!
+This is not just a device; it is your new gateway to the decentralized Web4.
+Experience unmatched privacy, security, and true data ownership.
+The future of mobile is here, and it is in your hands.
+Get ready to connect on your own terms. ```

 ### 12.11.2025
 - Topic: Brand Community
 - Directory: /posts/2025/November/12